 Thrust out into the sea and bound to the mainland only by tenuous man-made causeways, romantic St-Malo has built a reputation as a breeding ground for phenomenal sailors.
 Many were fishermen, but others—most notably Jacques Cartier, who claimed Canada for Francis I in 1534—were New World explorers.
 Still others were corsairs, "sea dogs" paid by the French crown to harass the Limeys across the Channel: legendary ones like Robert Surcouf and Duguay-Trouin helped make St-Malo rich through their pillaging, in the process earning it the nickname 'the pirates' city.

 Le Havre, founded by King Francis I of France in 1517, is located in Upper Normandy on the north bank of the mouth of the River Seine, which is considered the most frequented waterway in the world.
 Its port is ranked the second largest in France.
 The city was originally built on marshland and mudflats that were drained in the 1500s.
 During WWII most of Le Havre was destroyed by Allied bombing raids.
 Post war rebuilding of the city followed the development plans of the well-known Belgian architect Auguste Perre.
-The reconstruction was so unique that the entire city was listed as a UNESCO World Heritage Site in 2005.

 Following breakfast on board, disembark Silver Cloud.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Ship accommodation; most onboard meals (La Dame Restaurant excluded); butler service; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; onboard gratuities (except spa); port charges and handling fees; Vista and Veranda Suites receive one hour of included Internet access per guest/per day; Medallion, Silver, Royal, Grand, and Owner’s Suites receive unlimited Internet access; Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage segment.
+Ship accommodation; Wi-Fi aboard ship; most onboard meals (La Dame Restaurant excluded); butler service; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda onboard ship; onboard gratuities (except spa); port charges and handling fees.
+Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage segment.
 Subject to change without notice.